AuroraD-Hub/assignment2/README.md

 Simulation of the battery level is defined by a while-loop that modify the boolean value to publish accordingly to a specific delay.
 This delay is used to simulate both the charging time and battery usage time by setting different values based on topic message published.

+### Map Builder
+The `build_map` node is an interface between the *Aruco_ros* package and the *[architecture state machine](#state-machine)*.

+It subscribes to the topic */marker_id* of the Aruco package to obtain the marker ids.
+These are sent to the `marker_server` service provided that gives information about the corresponding locations to add in the ontology.
+Once all the markers are detected, this node publishes a message in */state/ontology* topic that allows the `robot_state` node to start the battery simulation.

 ### Planner
 The `planner` node is a service and it plans the action that the robot should perform.
 ![plan_component drawio](https://user-images.githubusercontent.com/72380912/204393610-7deeb839-e150-4458-a95f-ba08760f1363.jpg)